nopSolutions/nopCommerce-Docs/en/developer/tutorials/appsettings-json-file.md

   * **2** - Opts into compression over HTTPS.
     >[!NOTE]
     > Enabling compression on HTTPS requests for remotely manipulable content may expose security problems.
+* **MemoryCacheTimeToLive** If *EnableMemoryCache* memory caching is enabled, control how long an entry is stored in memory.
+Default is 60 minutes.